TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-4.md

 Any agent can authorize the transaction by replying as a thread to the initial message.
 The following shows the attributes of the `body` object:

-* `@ctx` - REQUIRED the JSON-LD context `https://tap.rsvp/schema/1.0` (provisional)
+- `@context` - REQUIRED the JSON-LD context `https://tap.rsvp/schema/1.0` (provisional)
-* `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#Authorize` (provisional)
+- `@type` - REQUIRED the JSON-LD type `https://tap.rsvp/schema/1.0#Authorize` (provisional)
-* `settlementAddress` - OPTIONAL string representing the intended destination address of the transaction specified in [CAIP-10](CAIP-10) format.
+- `settlementAddress` - OPTIONAL string representing the intended destination address of the transaction specified in [CAIP-10](CAIP-10) format.
 If sent by a VASP representing the beneficiary this is REQUIRED unless the original request contains a `settlementAddress`.
 For all others it is OPTIONAL.

 By not providing a `settlementAddress` until after `Authorization`, beneficiary agents can for the first time reject incoming blockchain transactions.